| Jonny interviewed in The Herald. 6th April It comes so naturally MARIANNE GRAY talks to a surprisingly

 when boxing.
 Once I have my rhythm going, something just clicks

+and I get a real buzz of energy from it."
 See him next, back in Scotland, in Glasgow where he shot

 Trainspotting and Regeneration, playing local newspaper journalist